Topological quantum field theory for dormant opers

 \subsection{0.3}

-Next, let us explain a relationship between dormant opers and such differential operators by describing them in terms of connections on vector bundles.
-To each differential operator $D$ as in (\ref{ee650}), one associate, in a well-known manner, a(n) (integrable) connection on a vector bundle expressed locally as follows:
+Here, we shall recall the relationship between dormant opers and differential operators in terms of connections on vector bundles.
+To each differential operator $D$ as in (\ref{ee650}), one can associate, in a well-known manner, a connection on a vector bundle expressed locally as follows: